dhineshx1/AI-Lip-Sync-Convert-Any-Portrait-Text-into-a-Talking-Video/README.md

 ## **Acknowlegement**
-- We used SadTalker open source audio to video converter for this project.we appreciate the work.
+- We used SadTalker open source audio to video converter for this project. we appreciate the work.
 - SadTalker Link: https://sadtalker.github.io/